LuisCarlosRojasTorres/MSA/Trabalho3.md

     "description": "Add a new restaurant to the list", "operationId": "addRestaurant",
     "requestBody": {
-      "description": "Create a new pet in the store", "content": {
+      "description": "Create a new restaurant in the list", "content": {
         "application/json": {
           "schema": {